Ground effect (aerodynamics): Rotorcraft

-When a hovering rotor is near the ground the downward flow of air through the rotor is reduced to zero at the ground.
-This condition is transferred up to the disc through pressure changes in the wake which decreases the inflow to the rotor for a given disc loading, which is rotor thrust for each square foot of its area.
-This gives a thrust increase for a particular blade pitch angle, or, alternatively, the power required for a thrust is reduced.
-For an overloaded helicopter that can only hover IGE it may be possible to climb away from the ground by translating to forward flight first while in ground effect.
-The ground-effect benefit disappears rapidly with speed but the induced power decreases rapidly as well to allow a safe climb.
-Some early underpowered helicopters could only hover close to the ground.
+When a hovering rotor is near the ground the downward flow of air through the rotor falls to zero at the ground.
+This condition is transferred to the disc through pressure changes in the wake which decreases the inflow to the rotor for a given disc loading (rotor thrust for each square foot of its area).
+This gives a thrust increase for a particular blade pitch angle, or, alternatively, the power required for a given thrust is reduced.
+For an overloaded helicopter that can hover only IGE it may be possible to climb away from the ground by translating to forward flight while in ground effect.
+The ground-effect benefit disappears rapidly with speed, while the induced power decreases rapidly to allow climbing.
+Some early underpowered helicopters could hover only close to the ground.
 Ground effect is at its maximum over a firm, smooth surface.

 VTOL aircraft

-There are two effects inherent to VTOL aircraft operating at zero and low speeds in ground effect, suckdown and fountain lift.
-A third, hot gas ingestion, may also apply to fixed-wing aircraft on the ground in windy conditions or during thrust reverser operation.
-How well, in terms of weight lifted, a VTOL aircraft hovers IGE depends on suckdown on the air frame, fountain impingement on the underside of the fuselage and HGI into the engine causing inlet temperature rise (ITR).
+The two effects inherent to VTOL aircraft operating at zero and low speeds in ground effect: suckdown and fountain lift.
+A third, hot gas ingestion, may apply to fixed-wing aircraft on the ground in windy conditions or during thrust reverser operation.
+How well, in terms of weight lifted, a VTOL aircraft hovering IGE depends on suckdown on the air frame, fountain impingement on the underside of the fuselage and HGI into the engine causing inlet temperature rise (ITR).
 Suckdown works against the engine lift as a downward force on the airframe.
 Fountain flow works with the engine lift jets as an upwards force.
-The severity of the HGI problem becomes clear when the level of ITR is converted into engine thrust loss, three to four percent per 12.222 °c inlet temperature rise.
+The severity of the HGI problem worsens when the level of ITR is converted into engine thrust loss, three to four percent per 12.2 °C ITR.

 Suckdown is the result of entrainment of air around aircraft by lift jets when hovering.
 It also occurs in free air (OGE) causing loss of lift by reducing pressures on the underside of the fuselage and wings.
 Enhanced entrainment occurs when close to the ground giving higher lift loss.
 Fountain lift occurs when an aircraft has two or more lift jets.
 The jets strike the ground and spread out.
 Where they meet under the fuselage they mix and can only move upwards striking the underside of the fuselage.
 How well their upward momentum is diverted sideways or downward determines the lift.
 Fountain flow follows a curved fuselage underbody and retains some momentum in an upward direction so less than full fountain lift is captured unless lift improvement devices are fitted.
 HGI reduces engine thrust because the air entering the engine is hotter and less dense than cold air.